Error Handling

 The ticker, all_tickers, l4_diffs, l4_orders, hip3_l4_diffs, and hip3_l4_orders channels are real-time only and cannot be replayed.
 Use the REST API for historical L4 data.

-Hyperliquid candles are available from May 2025 onwards.
-For earlier price data, use the /prices endpoint which derives from orderbook snapshots (available from April 2023).
+Hyperliquid candles are available from March 2025 onwards.
+For earlier price history, use the /prices endpoint or orderbook-derived series instead of candle replay.

 Lighter orderbook data returns only checkpoint granularity

-Higher granularity (30s, 10s, 1s, tick) requires Build tier or higher.
 Free tier only gets checkpoint-level snapshots.
+Paid tiers unlock finer L2 granularity, and tick reconstruction is Enterprise-only.
 The granularity parameter is tier-restricted, not credit-restricted.

 My monthly credits reset but I'm still getting 429